-For the next Bali beach on our list, we’re actually traveling off the main island.
-You see, there are three smaller islands just off the southwest coast that are still considered part of Bali!
+Nusa Lembongan is actually off the main island.
+You see, there are three smaller islands just off the southwest coast that are still considered part of Bali.

 Actually, the Nusa Islands are known for excellent snorkeling, diving, and surfing.
-You can actually base yourself in Candidasa and go on dive excursions from there.
+When visiting, I prefer to base myself in Candidasa and go on dive excursions from there.
 Check out our article here to learn about diving around the Nusa Islands from Candidasa.

 Nusa Lembongan is home to several dive shops and surfing schools to get you set up.
 The surf breaks here are better suited for more experienced riders, as they all break over coral reefs.

 There are many other beautiful beaches worth exploring on Lembongan.
 With a rented scooter, you can easily visit Mushroom Beach, Sandy Bay, Dream Beach, Coconut Beach (which is one of the best beaches in Bali for families), and more.

 There’s enough to see and do here to warrant spending a few nights on the island, and it’s far more enjoyable once all the day-trippers have left anyways!

 Visit Canggu’s beach if you’re looking for surfing and having a drink.
 It also offers the best sunset spot in Bali.

 Canggu is another Bali beach that’s wildly popular with surfers.
 It’s located north of Seminyak and is also easily reached from the airport.
 This area has been developing rapidly over the past few years and Canggu is now a hot spot for digital nomads and yogis.

 Canggu is actually home to a few different beaches.
 From south to north, there’s Berawa, Neyelan, Batu Bolong, Echo Beach, and finally Pererenan.
 Each beach has its own unique vibe and offers different things.